sisudata/api_examples/README.md

 * **writeTrendResultDetail(df Dataframe, vals List)**: This function should delete any existing data with the **ANALYSIS_ID** and **ANALYSIS_RESULT_ID** found as the first and second entry in the input list **vals**, and then insert the trend details in the pandas dataframe **df** into the **TREND_RESULT_DETAIL** table.
 Each row of **df** will contain a complete record, even if some of the column values are <span style="text-decoration:underline;">NULL</span>
 * **getTCAnalysisResultIDs(ANALYSIS_ID Integer, RECENT_PERIOD_START String, RECENT_PERIOD_END String, PREVIOUS_PERIOD_START String, PREVIOUS_PERIOD_END String)**: This function will return a list of **ANALYSIS_RESULT_ID’s** that correspond to an analysis with the given ID and date ranges.
 This is to facilitate deletion of previous executions of a time comparison analysis with those date ranges to avoid having duplicate data in the database
 * **getGCAnalysisResultIDs(ANALYSIS_ID Integer, GROUP_A_NAME String, GROUP_B_NAME String)**: This function will return a list of **ANALYSIS_RESULT_ID’s** that correspond to an analysis with the given ID and group names.
 This is to facilitate deletion of previous executions of a group comparison analysis with those group names to avoid having duplicate data in the database
-* **getGPAnalysisResultIDs(self, ANALYSIS_ID Integer)**: This function will return a list of **ANALYSIS_RESULT_ID’s** that correspond to an analysis with the given ID.
+* **getGPAnalysisResultIDs(ANALYSIS_ID Integer)**: This function will return a list of **ANALYSIS_RESULT_ID’s** that correspond to an analysis with the given ID.
 This is to facilitate deletion of previous executions of a general performance analysis to avoid having duplicate data in the database
+* **formatResults(event Dict)**: This function will return a formatted JSON string or other returnable object that delivers results back to the calling function / system instead of inserting it into the database.
+This method will only be called if **RETURN_RESULTS = True** is specified by the caller.
+This method may not be applicable to all database handlers

 ### lambda_function.py

 We provide a script called `lambda_function.py` that can immediately be used with an AWS Lambda Function to support workflow orchestration as outlined above in Step 3.
 This script may also be useful for customers wishing to integrate scheduled execution / load of Sisu segments into other workflows and tools; this script will work with AWS Lambda Functions directly, but also any other caller that makes execution calls with the same input Event format

 This script defines a single function, `lambda_handler(event Dictionary, context Dictionary)`: The input **context** is not used by the function.
-The input **event** is used to pass execution requests to the `load_analysis_results.py` script for either a one-off execution of an analysis, or a historical execution
+The input **event** is used to pass execution requests to the `orchestrator.py` script for either a one-off execution of an analysis, or a historical execution

-Each input event is a dictionary consisting of the following entries:
+### fivetran_gcf_main.py

+We provide a script called `fivetran_gcf_main.py` that can immediately be used with a Google Cloud Function to support workflow orchestration as outlined above in Step 3.
+This script will work with Google Cloud Functions called through Fivetran Connectors directly, but also any other caller that makes execution calls with the same input event format contained in a secrets section of a JSON GET message

+This script defines a single function, `main(req Request)`: The input req is used to pass a formatted JSON request message that is parsed into a dictionary.
+The **secrets** dictionary is extracted from the request and sent to the `orchestrator.py` script for either a one-off execution of an analysis, or a historical execution

+### orchestrator.py

+This script defines a single function, `main(event Dictionary)`, that contains the input parameters needed to operate the workflow.
+The following required and optional parameters may be specified: